21 Nov Step By Step Guide To Shopping Ads

 - .jpeg additions – This is the preferred format for most websites

-using negative keywords to segment your campaign
+Using negative keywords to segment your campaign.

-Every retailer wants to maximize the exposure of their most profitable products.
+Every retailer wants to maximise the exposure of their most profitable products.
 This is done while placing a cap on the unprofitable ones.
 This is what we call segmenting.
 It ensures that your campaign gets the maximum ROI.

 As you run the ad campaign, you might find it necessary to divide the campaigns and use product groupings to achieve more control over bids, listings, and priorities.

 Leverage negative keywords and priority settings to provide more resources for aggressive bids and high-value searches with the aim of maximising your impression share.

 Campaign segmentation is a useful trick that Google Shopping advertisers can use to determine the search queries for which their products show up.
 It is also an effective way to isolate and allocate budget to queries that are historically known to convert.

 Adjust bids when necessary.

 As you launch your campaign and begin getting impressions, clicks, as well as sales, you might want to take a deeper look into your data.
 This kind of analysis will empower you to optimise your Google Shopping campaign.
 Doing so is both an art and a science.
 Whereas it is advisable to stick by the general rules, sometimes breaking these rules is what might get you selling.

 For instance, there are those who believe that you should never change anything until you get about 100 clicks.
 There are those who will begin changing things around when they get the first ten clicks.